aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to GIF" h2="Transform OFT to GIF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to GIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from OFT file format to HTML.
+This conversion is necessary to enable the user to view the email in a web browser.

+<h2>How Aspose.Total Helps for OFT to GIF Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that can help you to convert OFT file format to HTML.
+The suite includes Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ is an API that can be used to convert OFT files to HTML.
+After that, Aspose.Words for C++ can be used to export the HTML to GIF.
+Both APIs are available in the Aspose.Total for C++ package.
+This package provides a comprehensive set of APIs that can be used to convert emails, documents, and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}